hroncok/diplomka/implementace/ripozo.md

 def onemany(func):
     '''
-    A decorator for postprocessors in order to run a given function an all resources
+    Decorator for postprocessors in order to run a given function an all resources
     '''
     def processor(cls, function_name, request, resource):